travis-ci/docs-travis-ci-com/user/conditional-builds-stages-jobs.md

 ## Specifying Conditions

-Please see [Conditions](/user/conditions-v1) for examples, and a specification of the conditions syntax.
+Please see [Conditions](/user/conditions-v1) for examples and a specification of the conditions syntax.

 ## Testing Conditions